mingrammer/diagrams/README.md

 <h1 align="center">Diagrams</h1>
 **Diagram as Code**.

 Diagrams lets you to draw the cloud system architecture **in Python code**.
-It was born for **prototyping** a new system architecture without any design tools.
+It was born for **prototyping** a new system architecture design without any design tools.
 You can also describe or visualize the existing system architecture as well.
+Diagrams currently supports three major cloud providers: `AWS`, `Azure`, `GCP`.

 **Diagram as Code** also allows you to **tracking** the architecture diagram changes on any **version control** system.

-Diagrams currently supports three major cloud providers: `AWS`, `Azure`, `GCP`.

 >  NOTE: It does not control any actual cloud resources like cloudformation or terraform, but just for drawing the cloud system architecutrre diagram.